Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 UnitX and UnitY are read-only string variables that return the current unit labels of the cursor readouts.
 For example, in waveform display mode UnitX typically returns "sec", but that can change to "Volt" or a User Unit for a Histogram.
 Similarly, in Spectrum display mode UnitY can change from "dB" to "Volt" or a User Unit depending on mode.

-CursN and CursDotN are read-only macro variables that return the current index values of the solid and dotted cursors, respectively.
+CursN and CursDotN read or set the current index values of the solid and dotted cursors, respectively.
 In most waveform display modes, these can range from 0-1023.
 In Histogram Average mode, however, the range is 0-511.
 In all Spectrum modes the range is 0-511.

 CursN and CursDotN are useful for working directly with Daqarta's internal data arrays, where they can be used to read raw data at the cursor positions, or for special summation functions of data between cursors.
 See Data Point Functions and Sigma (Summation) Functions under Macro Math Functions.